Pick a Reading Partner

 The PARP award application will be evaluated according to the following criteria:

-• -The program that best illustrates the PARP theme; and best encourages and educates families through collaborative reading and literacy activities will be selected
+• The program that best illustrates the PARP theme; and best encourages and educates families through collaborative reading and literacy activities will be selected

-• -The program must encourage cooperative reading or literacy activities for at least 20 minutes a day
+• The program must encourage cooperative reading or literacy activities for at least 20 minutes a day

-• -Preference is given for the widest variety of community involvement and the level of participation
+• Preference is given for the widest variety of community involvement and the level of participation

-• -The quality of communication and supportive materials are reviewed
+• The quality of communication and supportive materials are reviewed

-• -Overall program must include the words “Pick A Reading Partner”
+• Overall program must include the words “Pick A Reading Partner”

-• -PARP is an acronym therefore has no periods
+• PARP is an acronym therefore has no periods

-• -Ideally, program ideas will be accessible and affordable to all communities and make creative use of literacy activities
+• Ideally, program ideas will be accessible and affordable to all communities and make creative use of literacy activities

-• -The PARP program must be held during the current school year
+• The PARP program must be held during the current school year

 Application and Deadline:

-Pick a Reading Partner Toolkit (coming soon updated for 2023-24)
+Pick a Reading Partner Toolkit and Application

-Pick a Reading Partner Award Winners
+Pick a Reading Partner Award Winners 2023